scottgriv/Dark-Castle-Theme/README.md

 > "Are you going to support editor X?"

-Hopefully!, but we need your help to accomplish that.
-Since you're already using app X you're probably much more experienced in it than we are.
+Hopefully!
+But, we'll need your help to accomplish that.
+Since you're already using app X, you're probably much more experienced in it than we are.
 So give it a try first!

 > "How do I submit a new theme?"